-In 2018, Roseville College celebrates 110 years of realising purpose in the lives of thousands of Australian women, who call this School their own.
-And, realising purpose is what we will continue to do well; equipping our girls to discern and envisage a future with hope, furnished to achieve and fulfil.
+In 2019, Roseville College celebrates 111 years of realising purpose in the lives of thousands of Australian women, who call this school their own.
+And, realising purpose is what we continue to do well; equipping our girls to discern and envisage a future with hope, furnished to achieve and fulfil.

 Ours is a proud history of providing a relevant education, contemporary with the times, which empowers and readies girls for a purposeful, fulfilling future beyond the school gates.